 Mortgage loans are evaluated for impairment on a specific loan basis through a quarterly credit monitoring process and review of key credit quality indicators.
 Mortgage loans are considered impaired when it is probable that the Company will not collect the contractual principal and interest.
 Valuation allowances are established for impaired loans to reduce the carrying value to the fair value of the collateral less costs to sell or the present value of the loan's expected future repayment cash flows discounted at the loan's original effective interest rate.
-Impaired mortgage loans may not have a valuation allowance when the fair value of the collateral less costs to sell is higher than the carrying value.
-Valuation allowances are adjusted for subsequent changes in the fair value of the collateral less costs to sell.
+Impaired mortgage loans may not have a valuation allowance when the fair value of the collateral less costs to sell.
 Mortgage loans are charged off against their corresponding valuation allowances when there is no reasonable expectation of recovery.
 The impairment evaluation is non-statistical in respect to the aggregate portfolio but considers facts and circumstances attributable to each loan.
-It is not considered probable that additional impairment losses, beyond those identified on a specific loan basis, have been incurred as of June 30, 2015.
+It is not considered probable that additional impairment losses, beyond those identified on a specific loan basis, have been incurred as of September 30, 2015.